coiby/WuGroup/router_forwarding__share_internet_connection_to_la.md

 # Router forwarding — Share Internet Connection to LAN

+Computing nodes don't have access to Internet.
+This will lead to problems such as:
+ -

 The basic idea is to use router forwarding
 1. set computing nodes' gateway to be control node's IP